 Like most cities throughout the world, Bucharest performs a census on its citizens every ten years.
 The last poll was in 2011 and showed that the overall population within Bucharest was 1,883,400 people.
 The current population reflects 9.365% of the total population of Romania.

 What shapes a country is often the religious aspects of its people.
 The churches are where the population gathers for worship in their chosen faith, bringing them closer together and strengthening the community.
-The people of Bucharest are quite devoted to their chosen religion and that is reflected in the fact that approximately 86.8% of the population is Eastern Orthodox.
+The people of Bucharest are quite devoted to their chosen religion, and that is reflected in the fact that approximately 86.8% of the population is Eastern Orthodox.
 Other religions in Bucharest are Protestantism, which makes up 7.5% of the total population and Roman Catholicism, which accounts for 4.7% of the population.

 The ethnic backgrounds of Bucharest reflect that of the rest of Romania, and 89.9% of the population is considered to be of Romanian descent.
 The other ethnicities within the city are 2.5% Romans, 6.6% Hungarians, .3% Ukrainians, .2% Russians, .3% Germans, and .2% Turkish.
 The other .4% of the population is as unclassified.
-The official language of Bucharest is Romanian.

 In Bucharest, children are quite fortunate as many organizations have worked to encourage the growth of the economy through helping children with their education.
-The numbers indicate that prior to these new programs there only 70% of children in the city could access education.
+The numbers indicate that before these new programs there only 70% of children in the city could access education.
 Today that has grown to 86% and is growing further with each passing year.
 It has had the most effect on pre-school children who previously had little encouragement to attend school.
 It is hoped that these programs will continue to encourage children to learn and therefore develop the economy of Bucharest.